penumbra-zone/penumbra/docs/guide/src/pcli/transaction.md

 Penumbra features on-chain governance similar to Cosmos Hub where anyone can submit proposals and both validators and delegators to vote on them.
-Penumbra's governance model incorporates a single DAO account, into which anyone can freely deposit, but from which only a successful governance vote can spend.
+Penumbra's governance model incorporates a single Community Pool account, into which anyone can freely deposit, but from which only a successful governance vote can spend.
 For details on using governance, see the [governance section](./governance.md).

 ## Managing Liquidity Positions